ragusa-it/ai-handoff-mcp/docs/core-concepts.md

 This document explains the architecture, components, data flow, and key terminology of the AI Handoff MCP Server.
 Diagrams use Mermaid for portability.

 Terminology
-- Session: A logical container identified by sessionKey that groups context entries and handoff requests across agents
+- Session: A logical container identified by session_key that groups context entries and handoff requests across agents
 - Context Entry: A sequenced item of data text, file ref, tool_call, system associated with a session
 - Handoff: A request to transfer session context to a target agent with an explicit handoff type
 - MCP Tool: A callable function exposed by the MCP server to clients register_session, update_context, request_handoff, etc.